 The comparative effect of row spacing under a fixed weeding interval was interpreted using mean values and associated statistical indicators (SEm±, CD at 5%, and CV%).
 This method enabled assessment of both agronomic response and practical suitability of the prototype for row-crop weed management [7, 6].

-2.5 Testing and Evaluation of Developed Battery Operated Wheel Hoe
+2.5 Testing and Evaluation of Developed Battery-Operated Wheel Hoe

 Operational testing of the developed weeder was conducted concurrently with agronomical observations to quantify machine performance, energy demand, cost economics, and operator comfort.
 For each treatment, test runs were taken in three replications on measured plot strips, and mean values were used for comparison [7, 8, 9].
 A two-factor analytical framework (row spacing and weeding stage) was used to interpret treatment effects, and comparisons were supported by variability indicators (SD, SEm±, CD at 5%, and CV%).
 Forward speed was determined from travel time over a fixed test length.
 Theoretical field capacity (TFC), effective field capacity (EFC), and field efficiency were computed [11, 12].